ElvinLit/elvinlit.github.io/_pages/about.md

 <!-- <h1 id="typed-intro" data-aos="fade-in" style="margin-bottom: 1rem;"></h1>-->

 <div data-aos="fade-up">
-I am a rising senior studying Mathematics–Computer Science at UC San Diego.
-I enjoy exploring various mathematical tools, and my primary research interests lie in applying traditional statistical tools and modern machine learning — whether it be in research, engineering, or infrastructure.
+I am a senior studying Mathematics–Computer Science at UC San Diego.
+I enjoy developing and learing about progress in machine learning, whether it be research, engineering, or infrastructure.
+My primary research interests lie in AI safety, specifically on adversarial attacks and defenses for different forms of models.
 </div>

 <!-- Section Title -->